 Using the above questions to clarify your thoughts allows you to start putting a clear exit plan together and just as importantly, know the type of buyer you want that you feel will meet your goals.

 Does your business have value?

-The first question to ask is; does your business have value that would be attractive to a buyer?
+The first question to ask is; does your business have a value that would be attractive to a buyer?
 For a buyer to have the motivation to buy a business it must come with the following.

 - A set of financial statements that show a strong performing business that has enough profit for a buyer to be willing to make a down payment and generally get finance from a third party be it as equity and/or debt.

-- Are the financial statements well presented with their net book value plus intangibles which don’t appear on the balance sheet such as good standing in the industry and community that is reflected in its brand?
+- Are the financial statements well presented with their net book value plus intangibles that don’t appear on the balance sheet such as good standing in the industry and community that is reflected in its brand?